Permanent North American Gaeltacht

-The North American Gaeltacht is a gathering place for Irish speakers in the community of Tamworth, Ontario, in Canada.
+The North American Gaeltacht is a gathering place for Irish-language speakers in the community of Tamworth, Ontario, in Canada.
 The nearest main township is Erinsville, Ontario.
-Unlike in Ireland, where the term "Gaeltacht" refers to an area where Irish is the traditional language, this part of Ontario has no resident native Irish speakers.
+Unlike in Ireland, where the term Gaeltacht refers to an area where Irish is the traditional language, this part of Ontario has no resident native Irish speakers.
 The name refers instead to its being a meeting place for Irish speakers from North America and elsewhere.

 History

 Erinsville was settled by the Irish, and its first five mayors were Irish.
 As of early 2021, the organisation's website referred to it as the North American Gaeltacht or Ghaeltacht Thuaisceart an Oileáin Úir.

 This site was the first and only officially sanctioned Gaeltacht (or "designated Irish-speaking area") to exist outside Ireland.
 The Gaeltacht's opening ceremony was attended by the Irish ambassador to Canada, Declan Kelly, and by Helen Gannon of Comhaltas Ceoltóirí Éireann.
 A statement was also released by the Minister for Community, Rural and Gaeltacht Affairs, Éamon Ó Cuív.
 In this, dated 29 May 2007, he stated: "I would like to congratulate the Canadian people for establishing a Gaeltacht in Canada, the first outside Ireland." Ó Cuív also approved the funding of €20,000 (C$28,835) for teacher training.

 Following its launch, the project received some news coverage, primarily for the claim that it was the first of its kind outside Ireland, including by RTÉ and TG4 in Ireland, the BBC in the UK, and the Globe and Mail in Canada.